This page is for the Arthurian Pantheon deities that are playable in Smite. The entirety of any God's lore can be found on the official Smite website.

 - Royals Who Actually Do Something: Unsurprisingly, Camelot's king is more than willing to personally enter the fray with Excalibur in hand.(after buying defensive items) "A true king is not afraid to take blows with his knights."

-- Sadly Mythtaken: "The Heroes of Camelot Ride into the Battleground" trailer outright depicts Arthur and Merlin's tale taking a far more different path than their usual stories.
+- Sadly Mythtaken: "The Heroes of Camelot Ride into the Battleground" trailer presents a take on Arthur and Merlin's tale far more different than their usual stories.
 Most notably, it depicts Mordred being killed by Arthur who appears to be no worse for wear after the duel other than being plain tired.

 - Shockwave Stomp: Pretty much what Battle Stomp is.

 - Spin Attack: The purview of his third abilities - Twin Cleave has him dash forward while spinning around with his sword twice, and Bladestorm has him spin around six times for its entire duration.

 - Shipper on Deck: Apparently, King Arthur thinks He Bo would get along well with the Lady of the Lake.
 Seriously.

 - Shout-Out: His "I'm the Greatest!" line has him "Hail to the king!"
 (Baby not included)